qb fix - System Repair

 systemctl restart [application]@username

-# 3. If PHP-based, fix PHP
+# 3. If PHP-based, fix the relevant PHP version

 # 4. If Python-based, fix Python